rgorge/minimal-mistakes/_pages/virtualization-101.md

     <li>Type 2 - hypervisor is running inside Host OS.
 Such hypervisors are VMWare Workstation are Oracle VirtualBox.</li>
 </ul>

-Discussion about what hypervisor is better is outside of the scope of this article.
+Discussion about which hypervisor is better is outside of the scope of this article.

 <img src="https://fs.linkmeup.ru/images/adsm/1/1/hypervisors_types.gif" width="600">